-Just as not all meat is created equal, so too is each part of the animal unique in its composition.
-Indeed there are many different parts: organs, muscle, bones, connective tissue, skin.
-Only in the very recent past did humans start to covet muscle meat alone, the least nutrient dense part of the animal.
-Before that, eating the organs, bones, connective tissue, and all the other weird parts is what kept our ancestors vibrantly healthy without knowing what a pharmacist was.
-When I started my healing journey I realized I never really ate these things, and the thought definitely grossed me out at first.
-Like, a lot.
-I’m sorry to here verify they were a HUGE part of my recovery on many levels, even more than just the endo.
+Cool fact: you will find different nutrients in different cuts of meat, i.e. organs, muscle, bones, connective tissue, skin.
+Only in the very recent past did humans start to covet muscle meat alone, one small component of an entire animal.
+Before that, eating the organs, bones, connective tissue, and all the other parts is what kept our ancestors vibrantly healthy without knowing what a pharmacist was.
+When I started my healing journey I realized I never really ate these things and, needless to say, learning to consume them happily was a learning experience.
+I’m sorry to here verify they were a HUGE part of my recovery on many levels, even more than just the endo symptoms.

 Below I list out what each different part of the animal can contribute towards you healing.
 Not all parts are created equal, but they each have a place in the human diet.
 And, of course, all information provided is in relation to healthy, grass-fed meats.

 The easiest to find and by far the most palatable to Americans, muscle meat is anything from your steak to your hamburger to your sliced pork tenderloin.
 Although these are seen as the least “nutrient dense” cuts of meat (fat-soluble vitamin and antioxidant wise), it’s imperative to remember that amino acids, like vitamins, are an essential part of your healing arsenal.
 The reason for this is, just like vitamins, your body demands the use of all 20 amino acids to function correctly.
 If you’re deficient you can develop severe issues just like a vitamin deficiency.